jcs224/oak_sessions/README.md

 Session allows you to specify the store used to store session data.
 Session currently supports the following stores:

 * **MemoryStore**: Stores all session data within memory.
 Good for debugging and testing, but should not be used in production.
-* **SqliteStore**: Uses the SQLite database to store session data.
+* **SqliteStore**: Uses a SQLite database to store session data.
 Internally, the deno [sqlite](https://deno.land/x/sqlite) library is used to interact with a SQLite database.
+* **RedisStore**: Uses a Redis database to store session data.
+Internally, the deno [redis](https://deno.land/x/redis) library is used to interact with a SQLite database.

 ## Usage